CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 | one_or_none | Do not allow more than one to spawn due to high spawn density.
 If repeat is not defined or pack size is defined this defaults to true, otherwise this defaults to false.
 Ignored when spawning from a group.
 | friendly    | Set true to make the monster friendly.
 Default false.
 | name        | Extra name to display on the monster.
-| random_name | Options for generating a name for this monster.
-If not set, the value of name will be used.
-If set to "random", "female", or "male", a random unisex/female/male given name will be used.
-If set to "snippet", any snippets in `name` will be expanded, and that will be the name given.
 | target      | Set to true to make this into mission target.
 Only works when the monster is spawned from a mission.
 | spawn_data  | An optional object that contains additional details for spawning the monster.
 | use_pack_size | An optional bool, defaults to false.
 If it is true and `group` is used then pack_size values from the monster group will be used.